Stefku/intellij-reference-diagram/README.md

-# Java Reference Diagram Plugin
+# Java Reference Diagram Plugin for IntelliJ IDEA Ultimate

 This plugin for IntelliJ IDEA Ultimate helps to get an overview of coupling and cohesion in java projects in two different contexts:
  - References of methods and fields in classes